arnavgautam/TreeHacks2015/HOLs/HOL-WebAppGalleryAzureWebSites/HOL.md

 <a name="Summary"></a>
 ## Summary ##

-In this hands-on lab you have learned how to create a new Web Site in Windows Azure by using a template from the pre-packaged applications gallery.
+In this hands-on lab you have learned how to create a new Web Site in Microsoft Azure by using a template from the pre-packaged applications gallery.
 Once created, you updated the site using Web Matrix and deployed the changes.
-This hands-on lab offers a glimpse into how simple web site development is when using WebMatrix and Windows Azure Websites together.
+This hands-on lab offers a glimpse into how simple web site development is when using WebMatrix and Microsoft Azure Websites together.